• Home

 • Use 1 ¾ packed cups plus 2 packed tablespoons of AP flour (294 grams).

-• Use 1 cup milk of choice.
+• Only use 1 cup of milk.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

-How to Make Chocolate Chip Blueberry Muffins
+How to Make Blueberry Chocolate Chip Muffins

-Here are the steps to make these muffins!
+Here are the step by step instructions to make these chocolate chip blueberry muffins!

-Step 1: Heat The Blueberries
+Step 1: Make the Jammy Blueberries

 Step 2: Whisk Together the Dry Ingredients